Compliance

 • SCIM provisioning ensures that the right people access the right data from the right device.

-Especially small and mid-size organisation with only a few hundreds users are often seen to struggle using SCIM and SAML in an efficient manner.
+Especially small and mid-size organisations with only a few hundred users are often seen to struggle using SCIM and SAML in an efficient manner.
+Integrating SCIM into existing systems can present challenges related to compatibility, security, and operational complexity.
+Additionally, organizations often seek seamless integration when evaluating identity management solutions.
 Corma provides compliance on your access control: Generate audit-ready PDF/CSV reports to provide a detailed overview of request logs, removal of access and existing permissions.
 Those reports are up to date with the latest data - goodbye to outdated access spreadsheets that are manually maintained.

-With Corma you can navigate access requests, delegate them for review to managers, and send notifications to ensure prompt completion of provisioning and deprovisioning, while enforcing least priviledge.
+With Corma you can navigate access requests, delegate them for review to managers, and send notifications to ensure prompt completion of provisioning and deprovisioning, while enforcing least privilege.
+Some organizations may also require SCIM integrations to future-proof their identity management processes.

 Q: What are key technologies for enhancing security and access management?